NaamaMeypen/ISE5783_9193_9978/README.md

 ## Design Patterns
 The project implements several key design patterns to ensure flexibility and maintainability:
 - Builder Pattern: Used to construct complex objects like scenes and geometries.
-- Composite Pattern: Allows for grouping of objects (e.g., shapes) to be treated as a single entity (geometries).
+- Composite Pattern: Allows for grouping of objects (e.g., shapes) to be treated as a single entity (Geometries).
-- Wrapper Pattern: Enhances or modifies the behavior of objects without altering their structure.
+- Wrapper Pattern: Enhances or modifies the behavior of objects without altering their structure (Color).

 ## Installation
 To run this project, you'll need: